Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 ~~On the night of 2018-04-16, VisualPlugin was kidnapped by Zerithyl.
 Learning of Zerithyl's abilities of clairvoyance and evasion of mind-control, VisualPlugin was successfully able to teleport Zerithyl to 'the far reaches of his mind', effectively imprisoning him.
 We believe this was possible because Zerithyl, despite being precognisant of VisualPlugin's teleporation scheme, was unable to stop it.~~

 ~~For Vecistani escapees, Zerithyl represents the Vecistan's heavy hand of censorship of facts that undermine its strength.
 As mass-media is strictly censored in Vecistan, citizens living outside of GoAnimate City are completely unaware of Zerithyl's existence.
-Vecistan's decision to withhold this intel from general Vecistani discourse was due to the unavoidably lasting effects of the murders in GoAnimate City, despite VisualPlugin's victory.~~
+Vecistan's decision to withhold this intel from general Vecistani discourse was due to the unavoidably lasting effects of the murders in GoAnimate City, despite VisualPlugin's eventual victory.~~

 # Vecistan's Æsthetic Identity